silshack/spring2016/_posts/payalpatel/2016-04-13-PayalsFinalProjectMilesones.md

 **Milestones:**

+For Next Tues:

+- [ ] determine what fields to include in data file

 - [ ] create multiple data files using mockaroo –data files will be membership information for an organization

+- [ ] upload data files as csv files into python3 trinket

+- [ ] determine how many options I will have (and what each option will do) --goal is to have at least 2 created by Tues.

+- [ ] create function that counts number of people who work at each company (one option)

+- [ ] create & use a dictionary (use a dictionary to go through file and count how many people work for each company)

+- [ ] include definite for loop (one place could be when creating a dictionary that counts number of people that work for each company)

+- [ ] create functions that count number of people in each state, gender, etc. (another option idea)

+To be Scheduled:

-- [ ] help text
+- [ ] help text --accessible throughout program

 - [ ] way to exit the program

 - [ ] create an iterative interface

 - [ ] text based interface

-- [ ] create function that counts number of people who work at each company

-- [ ] create functions that count number of people in each state, gender, etc.

 - [ ] use functions mentioned previously to create a visual data text printout (horizontal historgram)

 - [ ] allow users to determine what information they will look at in the visual data text printout (state, company, etc.)

-- [ ] include definite for loop

-- [ ] include custom modules—data files in csv format

-- [ ] create & use a dictionary

 - [ ] comment code

 - [ ] runs without errors